Education Programs

 • Networking Opportunities: Participants will connect with like-minded professionals from diverse sectors, fostering collaboration and sharing best practices that can enhance their own initiatives

-This course runs for six weeks.
-As a participant, you are expected to spend eight hours per week engaged in learning activities by attending live learning sessions, participating in online discussion forums, reading, reflecting, and completing assignments independently.
+This course runs for 8-weeks.
+As a participant, you are expected to spend 8 hours per week engaged in learning activities by attending live learning sessions (Wednesdays, 1 to 3 PM (Atlantic Time), participating in online discussion forums, reading, reflecting, and completing assignments independently.
 While they are not mandatory, you are strongly encouraged to attend the live sessions.
 All instructional materials will be in English.

 Fees